Some shots from my engineering history

 Video frame from PPS-1, 2003, at the end of a long day of sessions.

-By this time, console is a 4048E/G. It now lives in Canada.
+By this time, console has been upgraded to a 4048E/G. It now lives in Canada.

 Note Fairlight workstation and Sony APR-24 Remote.